sstur/node-frontend/README.md

-#Reverse Proxy and Static File Server
+#Reverse Proxy and HTTP Server

+##Status: Incomplete

 ##Design Goals
  * Functionally equivalent and backwards-compatible with Nginx